ai-forma/forma-docs/src/reference_docs/auto-agentclient.md

 #### `no_api_key`

-Option to Not ask requests to contain an API Key.
-This API Key should be stored in `x-forma-key` header, and should match the environment variable `FORMA_AGENT_KEY`.
+Option to NOT require an API Key.
+If false, requests should include an `Authorization: Bearer $KEY` header, which will be compared to the environment variable `FORMA_AGENT_KEY` in the server.